19lmyers/cse110-w21-group14/specs/adrs/adr-commenting-conventions.md

-# Our GitHub Workflow
+# Commenting Conventions

-* Status: Pending
+* Status: Accepted
-* Deciders:
+* Deciders: Gary, Justin, Jacob, Jackson, and Jenny (Others couldn't attend meeting due to scheduling conflicts but were updated!)
-* Updated: 2021-02-17
+* Updated: 2021-02-18

 #### Technical Story:
 This week marks the beginning of our implementation.
 However, it's become apparent that we have no established conventions for our code so everyone is kind of doing their own thing.